What are snake dreams about?

 The word cloud above shows the words that are specifically associated with snake dreams.
 These are the words that make snake dreams unique compared to all other dream symbols.
 Just examining the graph and reading the words of snake dreams can be illuminating about show snakes affect our dreams.
 Be sure to check out the example snake dreams at the bottom of the page.

 The circular bar chart above shows how snakes in a dream will affect dream content as compared to other dream symbols.
 Higher bars indicate that snake is more related to the specific symbol in the graph.
 Lower bars indicate that snake is less related to the specific symbol in the graph.
-Specifically, snake dreams have more animals than 99.5% of dream symbols, more insects than 91.5% of dream symbols, and more eating and drinking than 73.4% of dream symbols.
-On the other hand, snake dreams have less strangers than 98.2% of dream symbols, less human-made places than 98.0% of dream symbols, and less schools than 97.1% of dream symbols.
+Specifically, snake dreams have more animals than 99.5% of dream symbols, more insects than 90.8% of dream symbols, and more eating and drinking than 73.2% of dream symbols.
+On the other hand, snake dreams have less strangers than 98.1% of dream symbols, less human-made places than 98.0% of dream symbols, and less schools than 97.1% of dream symbols.
 Notably, dreams of snakes tend not to mention places or locations.
 The dream may or may not take place in varying locations.
 But dreams of snakes simply do not mention the location, places, or settings occuring within the dream.
 This may be for any number of reasons.
 Perhaps the actions of the dreams are intense.
 Perhaps the characters take the focus in the dreams.
 Also, dreams of snakes are very social!
 Snake dreams contain more characters tan 90% of all other dream symbols.
 Dreams, in general, are very social.
 There are people or characters in almost every dream, so it is notable that snake dreams have are so social.
-Furthermore, dreams of snakes has less movement than 90% of all dream symbols.
+Additionally, dreams of snakes has less movement than 90% of all dream symbols.
 Movement in dreams is interesting.
 It reflects action.
 Things change when things move.
 There might be reasons why dreams of snakes have little movement.
 Finally, snake dreams have very little thinking and reflection.
 There are many reasons why people think and reflect.
 Things might be confusing.
 They might be interesting.
 There might be risk.
 Likewise, there are many reasons why people might not think and reflect within a dream.
 The dream can be absorbing.
 It can be scary.
 It can be wonderful.
 Every dream is unique.
 These are general patterns observed in an analysis of over 200,000 dreams.
 This analysis is a tool to help you make sense of your dreams.
 It is best to look at the differences.
 See how your dream of snakes is different than dreams of snakes in general.

 1.6%